 Make a maximum budget for how much you are willing to spend during the holidays before you buy anything.
 Unfortunately, many families create their lists first and then try to figure out a budget.
 This strategy almost always guarantees an unhappy January when credit card bills arrive in the mail.
 Have gifts in mind for those on your list before you leave the house or go online.

+Last year, 64% of holiday shoppers said they hadn't anticipated resorting to credit card use, according to Magnify Money.
 Credit card bills that are loaded with surprises in January can certainly sour holiday memories.
 One solution is to put the cards in a drawer and only pay with cash (or debit cards) for presents during the holidays.
 A number of studies have shown that it’s more difficult to spend from a checking or savings account than it is to use a credit card.

 Often, people are more conservative when they spend using this tactic.
 Many financial experts say that you can save 10-to-20 percent by using cash or debit cards instead of credit cards.